CQCL/pytket-docs/manual/manual_compiler.rst

 The measurement has disappeared, replaced with a classical operation on its target bit.
-To disable this behaviour, pass the ``allow_classical=False`` argument to :py:meth:`SimplifyInitial` when constructing the pass.
+To disable this behaviour, pass the ``allow_classical=False`` argument to :py:class:`~pytket.passes.SimplifyInitial` when constructing the pass.

 .. warning:: Most backends currently do not support set-bit operations, so these could cause errors when using this pass with mid-circuit measurements.
 In such cases you should set ``allow_classical=False``.

-Note that :py:meth:`SimplifyInitial` does not automatically cancel successive pairs of X gates introduced by the simplification.
-It is a good idea to follow it with a :py:meth:`RemoveRedundancies` pass in order to perform these cancellations.
+Note that :py:class:`~pytket.passes.SimplifyInitial` does not automatically cancel successive pairs of X gates introduced by the simplification.
+It is a good idea to follow it with a :py:class:`~pytket.passes.RemoveRedundancies` pass in order to perform these cancellations.

 Removal of discarded operations